decko/work-somewhere-rq/README.md

 period.
 In other words it will get the previous month.
 It's only possible to get a telephone bill after the reference period has ended.

-The telephone bill itself is composed by subscriber name and period attributes and a list of all call records of the period.
+The telephone bill itself is composed by subscriber and period attributes and a list of all call records of the period.
 A call record belongs to the period in which the call has ended (eg. A call that started on January 31st and finished in February 1st belongs to February